email: tony@lathes.co.uk

 A comprehensive Potter catalog is available

 Based at 77E 130th Street in New York City, the firm of S.A.
 Potter were manufacturers of taps and dies, cutters, reamers, small tools and "special-purpose engineering machinery made to order".
-Their precision bench lathes were produced as a natural adjunct to this business and their design - although perhaps not of such fine quality, but certainly cheaper in price - mirrored to a great extent that of their better-known US competitors such as B.C.Ames, Hjorth, Potter Pratt & Whitney, Rivett, Stark, Wade, Waltham Machine Works, Wade, Rivett, Cataract, Hardinge, Elgin,, Remington, and Sloan & Chace - with others here.
+Their precision bench lathes were produced as a natural adjunct to this business and hence the quality would have been on a par with their better-known US competitors such as B.C.Ames, Hjorth, Potter Pratt & Whitney, Rivett, Stark, Wade, Waltham Machine Works, Wade, Rivett, Cataract, Hardinge, Elgin,, Remington, and Sloan & Chace - with others here.

 Until the late 1940s, the term "bench lathe" was used in America to describe a small lathe built to a very high standard of fit and finish - it did not just refer to the physical size of the machine.